-To support continuous improvement, Kaizen theorists recommend practising 5S which will lead to standardized processes, better time management, improved work culture, and increase in employee satisfaction.
-These 5S are- Sort, Set in Order, Shine, Standardize, and Sustain.
+To support continuous improvement, Kaizen theorists recommend practicing 5S which will lead to standardized processes, better time management, improved work culture, and an increase in employee satisfaction.
+These 5S are - Sort, Set in Order, Shine, Standardize, and Sustain.
 This slide elaborates upon the 5S framework:

 Kaizen Principles: Summary

-- Good Processes- Kaizen believes that good processes bring good results.
-If any department is performing poorly, it’s the process not the people that are at fault.
+- Good processes - Kaizen believes that good processes bring good results.
+If any department is performing poorly, it’s the process and not the people that are at fault.

-- Elimination of Waste- The basic objective of Kaizen is to eliminate waste called as “Muda”.
-It guides a business in identifying these 3 MUs- Muda (waste), Mura (inconsistency), and Muri (strain on people and machines).
+- Elimination of waste - The basic objective of Kaizen is to eliminate waste called “Muda”.
+It guides a business in identifying these 3 MUs - Muda (waste), Mura (inconsistency), and Muri (strain on people and machines).
 Here’s a slide that shows the difference between the three: